hazelcast/hazelcast/hazelcast-documentation/src/Query.md

 ...
 ```

-If there is no specified comparator for `PagingPredicate`, collection of keys or values, these you want to get page by page, must be Comparable instance (Must implement `java.lang.Comparable`).
+If a comparator is not specified for `PagingPredicate` and when you want to get collection of keys or values page by page, this collection must be an instance of `Comparable` (i.e. it must implement `java.lang.Comparable`).
 Otherwise, `java.lang.IllegalArgument` exception is thrown.

 Paging Predicate is not supported in Transactional Context.